 In the unlikely event that course enrollment does not reach the minimum, the course will be canceled.
-Students are notified seven days in advance.
+Students are notified via email as soon as the course has been officially canceled by the University.

 Commencement

 Graduates are honored at the annual commencement ceremony held at the end of each spring term.
 Clearance of all financial obligations is essential in order to receive a diploma.
 Diplomas are distributed within six to eight weeks following commencement.
 The transcript degree conferral date is the date when final requirements are met or the term end date (when earlier).